TVLukeProductions/TrashPlay/README.md

 [Download current version: 0.2.b Hund im Betastadium](https://www.dropbox.com/s/qe885dgip6c31rt/TrashPlay_0.2hundbeta.apk) (This thing is totally Beta.
-So report Bugs, Questions and Feature Requests [here](https://github.com/TVLuke/TrashPlay/issues) and check from time to time if there is an update.)
+So report Bugs, Questions and Feature Requests [here](https://github.com/TVLuke/TrashPlay/issues) and check from time to time if there is an update.) or if you feel like taking a risk try the the [Nighly Build](https://www.dropbox.com/s/4j2on0itfdfxkhy/TrashPlay_0.2.0.1_nightly.apk).

 TrashPlay is a simple music player for Android (3.x and 4.x) phones and tablets to use during car trips and other events that need a Trash Playlist (for reasons).
 It offers only one button.
 Play.
 There is no skipping and no pausing.
 Ever.